flowroute/sms-verification/README.md

 ### client.py

-The SMSAuthClient can be imported from **client.py** and instantiated with the `SMS_AUTH_ENDPOINT` as it's only argument.
+The SMSAuthClient can be imported from **client.py** and instantiated with the `SMS_AUTH_ENDPOINT` as its only argument.
 The SMSAuthClient has two methods, `create_auth` and `authenticate_code`, which proxy to the service resource endpoints.

 **client.py** reads the response and returns a success or error message as needed.